The Sacrament of Baptism

 The family will gather around the Baptism font, which holds the water used for Baptism.
 The priest or deacon asks the parents what name they have given to their child and what do they ask for their child and they reply, “Baptism”.
 Later, the parents make Baptism promises on behalf of their child.
 These promises are based on the Apostles.

-Who can be a godparent?
+Who can be a Godparent?

 Accepting the role of godparent for either a child or an adult is both an honour and a responsibility.
 The term “sponsor” is often used when an adult is being baptised.
 Godparents promise to be good examples in living the Catholic faith and the values associated with the teachings of Jesus.